awsdocs/amazon-eks-user-guide/doc_source/eks-on-outposts.md

 Creating Amazon EKS nodes on an Outpost is similar to creating Amazon EKS nodes in the AWS Cloud\.
 When you create an Amazon EKS node on an Outpost, you must specify a subnet associated with your Outpost\.

-An Outpost is an extension of an AWS Region, and you can extend a VPC in an account to span multiple Availability Zones and any associated Outpost locations\.
+An Outpost is an extension of an AWS Region, and you can extend a VPC in an account to span multiple Availability Zone and any associated Outpost locations\.
 When you configure your Outpost, you associate a subnet with it to extend your Regional VPC environment to your on\-premises facility\.
 Instances on an Outpost appear as part of your Regional VPC, similar to an Availability Zone with associated subnets\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/eks/latest/userguide/images/network-components.png)